Kashyap-Bhvajjula/User-Management-API-Frontend/README.md

 A simple User Management System built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
 This application allows users to:

-- ✅ Create new users with unique usernames
+- ✅ Create new users.
-- ✅ View a list of all registered users
+- ✅ View a list of all registered users.
-- ✅ Search users by their username
+- ✅ Search users by their user id.
-- ✅ Update user details (name, email, age, roles)
+- ✅ Update user details (name, email, age, roles).
-- ✅ Delete users by their username
+- ✅ Delete users by their user id.

 🔥 Features
-- Backend: Node.js with Express.js and MongoDB (Mongoose)
+- Backend: Node.js with Express.js and MongoDB (Mongoose).
-- Frontend: React.js with React Router for navigation
+- Frontend: React.js with React Router for navigation.
 - Unique Identifiers: Uses uuid to generate unique userId
-- Validation: Basic validation for required fields and uniqueness constraints
+- Validation: Basic validation for required fields and uniqueness constraints.
-- RESTful APIs: CRUD operations (Create, Read, Update, Delete)
+- RESTful APIs: CRUD operations (Create, Read, Update, Delete).
-- Error Handling: Graceful error responses for API failures
+- Error Handling: Graceful error responses for API failures.
-- Styling: Basic styling with CSS for clean UI
+- Styling: Basic styling with CSS for clean UI.